michaelmosmann/silk/index.md

 choice for small projects although at heart Silk is a graceful mighty butterfly waiting to breathe life into huge applications.

 Through its revolutionary service concept Silk decouples your application and prevents dependency cycles by concept.
-Further it allows to tackle cross-functional concerns without pure Java free of meta programming approaches.
+Further it allows to tackle cross-functional concerns with pure Java free of meta programming approaches.

 <h2 class="home">Highlights</h2>